The City of Moncton is committed to building and maintaining constructive relationships with all of its employees.

 - Amalgamated Transit Union (ATU) Local 1290 represents 99 employees including transit operators and service personnel employed at Codiac Transpo.
 Collective agreement.

 - Canadian Union of Public Employees (CUPE) Local 51 represents 201 employees including outside workers, truck drivers, labourers, mechanics, recreation operations staff, and rink attendants.
 Collective agreement.

-- City Hall Employees Association (CHEA)/ PSAC 60200 represents 230 employees including all unionized office and technical staff as well as supervisors of the operational sections.
+- City Hall Employees Association (CHEA)/ Public Service Alliance of Canada (PSAC) 60200 represents 226 employees including all unionized office and technical staff as well as supervisors of the operational sections.
 Collective agreement.